Ultimate Stellaris DLC Tier List [Machine Age Update]

 Stellaris Nemesis menu

-The most important thing in this DLC is that you have an additional ascension perk called Become The Crisis.
+The most important thing in this DLC is that you have an additional Ascension Perk called Become The Crisis.
 Usually, there can be one of three end-game crises, but with this ascension path, you take on that role.
 It can be fun to actually become the center of attention and the biggest threat to the universe.

 You have a system in place and “quests” you need to fulfill (generally by destroying something) in order to gain more power.
 We don’t want to spoil it too much for you.
 Let’s just say there is an interesting chain of events ahead.